hjr2000/NOTHSCodeChallenge/README.md

 These errors may or may not be part of the test, i.e. the intention could be to ensure that the candidate is capable of being a proper ‘Amigo’ (referring to the ‘Three Amigos’ review process!)

+### Miscellaneous Notes

+- The directory structure supplied was not a standard Maven directory structure, however I have kept this structure for the time being.
+If the plan was to run the tests using Maven, then it would be advisable to restructure the application to use the standard Maven directory structure (https://maven.apache.org/guides/introduction/introduction-to-the-standard-directory-layout.html)

+- The features files are not in their own directory because IntelliJ will not support any new directory under the test folder, this could be because a non-standard Maven directory structure is in use.

+- The tests chosen were intended to cover a full range of conditions including boundaries around significant changes, dealing with situations where an item's quality value hit zero or maxed out etc